 Options for managing chronic pain

 Chronic pain affects 1 in 5 Australians aged over 45.
-An effective pain-management plan should include a combination of strategies, not medicines alone.
+An effective pain-management plan includes various strategies, not only medicines.

 Stroke rehabilitation helps the brain to relearn skills that have been affected.
 Learn about the most common problems and types of rehabilitation.